 London is a fun destination, even in grey December.
 Photo by Sue Frause.

-If I've been to a city, of course I pass along my suggestions.
-But if I haven't, I usually send my favorite websites.
+I get a lot of requests for hotel recommendations.
+If I've visited a city, I pass along my suggestions.
+But if I haven't, I usually send travelers my favorite websites.

 I'm not a big fan of tripadvisor and although once in awhile awhile I like to read what regular travelers think about particular properties, sometimes I wonder who is writing them (PR people?
 The competition?).

 Another good website is the Lonely Planet.
-I used to think it was too hippie dippy but it's broadened its target audience over the years and you'll find accommodations in all price ranges, from youth hostels to luxury hotels.
+I used to think it was too hippie dippy, but it's broadened its target audience over the years and you'll find accommodations in all price ranges -- from youth hostels to luxury hotels.

-1 comments:
+1 comment:

 Hi Sue